cbardsley1793/datasciencecoursera/GettingandCleaningData/README.md

 ## Requirements
 1. A tidy data set
 2. A link to a Github repository with an R script called run_analysis.R that does the following:
     a.
 Merges the training and the test sets to create one data set
     b.
 Extracts only the measurements on the mean and standard deviation for each measurement
     c.
 Uses descriptive activity names to name the activities in the data set
     d.
 Appropriately labels the data set with descriptive variable names
     e.
 From the data set in step d, creates a second, independent tidy data set with the average of each variable for each activity and each subject
 3. A code book called CodeBook.md that describes the variables, data and any transformations or work that was performed to clean up the data
-4. A README.md in the repo with the scripts.
+4. A README.md in the repo with the scripts
-5. The repo should explain how all of the scripts work and how they are connected.
+5. The repo should explain how all of the scripts work and how they are connected

 ## Description of the Data